 The high level of inter- and intra-observer reliability is indicative of high accuracy and reproducibility of the measurements.
 This reliability has also been shown in other templating studies[21,29,34,35], along with a high predictive value for prosthesis placement[6,21].
 The found cutoff point may, after further clinical research, be a reason to introduce digital 2d-templating as a tool for stem type selection in combination with clinical considerations.
 Also, this study shows that preoperative templating can be performed reliably by medical students and orthopedic residents, after a learning curve.

 There were some limitations to this study.
 Firstly, 2d-templating was used to measure 3-dimensional distances, which may cause underestimation of femoral offset and modification of CCD-angles[28,34].
 However, radiographic 2d-templating is the method of choice for the majority of hip surgeons due to cost, radiation load, availability and has been shown to be similar in reliability and accuracy to 3d-templating with use of computed tomography[36].
 The CCD-angle modification from 2d-templating may have been disadvantageous to the assessment of the CCD-angle as a predicting factor for FAO restoration.
 Secondly, other characteristics of the femoral canal were not examined in this study.
-The Dorr classification37 could help decide on type of femoral stem chosen for the surgery.
+The Dorr classification could help decide on type of femoral stem chosen for the surgery[37].
 A Dorr type A with a large offset would be very difficult for a conventional stem to restore the offset, whereas a Dorr type C could lead to inadequate fixation of a short stem.

 Another limitation is the fact that no postoperative measurements were done, which means that the results cannot be directly translated to clinical practice.
 However, the short stem was able to restore the FAO postoperative in the study of Kutzner et al[6] and recent studies showed that preoperative digital 2d-templating assured a satisfying restoration of the individual anatomy in short stems[22,26,38].